pbs-assess/sdmTMB/README.md

     #> 2   458  5636  223.
 2.03       1.99 0.0460  0.0460
     #> 3   460  5636  204.
 2.89       2.82 0.0747  0.0747

+We exponentiate the predictions with `exp()` to transform from log-link space back to the density scale:

 ``` r
 ggplot(p, aes(X, Y, fill = exp(est))) + geom_raster() +
   scale_fill_viridis_c(trans = "sqrt")